henriksommerfeld/blog-hugo/content/article/2023-03-31-my-unify-dream-wall/index.md

 ## Form factor
 For our house, the form factor is much better than any alternative I've seen.
 The Power over Ethernet (PoE) ports also mean I have gotten rid of a bunch of PoE injectors around the house.
-The Micro SD card slot is good enough for our storage needs using [Unify Protect][2] with recording enabled during detected motion.
+The Micro SD card slot is good enough for our storage needs using [Unifi Protect][2] with recording enabled during detected motion.

 {{<post-image image="protect.jpeg" alt="Micro-SD card slot" >}}
-<p>The Micro SD card holds the video recordings as part of Unify Protect, which is good enough for our home usage.</p>
+<p>The Micro SD card holds the video recordings as part of Unifi Protect, which is good enough for our home usage.</p>
 {{</post-image>}}

 One thing I'm not sure about the idea behind, is the double power supplies (PSU).
 It has two, but since it only takes one power plug, I don't really understand the purpose.